codepath/compsci_guides/strings_arrays/binary_search.md

 ## Runtime and Space Complexity

-Binary search completes in $O(\log N)$ time because each iteration decreases the size of the list by a factor of 2.
+Binary search completes in **O(log N)** time because each iteration decreases the size of the list by a factor of 2.
 Its space complexity is constant because  we only need to maintain two pointers to locations in the list.
 Even the recursive solution has constant space with tail call optimization.